Antony-Holovchenko/TokenizedAAPLStock/README.md

 # Tokenized AAPL stock
+RWA segment continue growing and I am really interested in combination of the off chain assets together with on chain features.
+This repository shows an example of tokenization of real AAPL shares.
+These tokens represent an off chain asset(AAPL share) on chain, and at the same time these tokens are directly backed(collateralised) by the real AAPL shares.\
+With the help of Chainlink Functions I am able to securely send and retrieve information from off chain resourses regarding actual share price and the amount of shares of user account.
+Hope you'll find this repository helpful.

 ## Technology Stack & Tools
 - Solidity (Writing Smart Contracts)
 - Javascript (Testing/Scripting)
 - [Hardhat](https://hardhat.org/) (Development Framework)